 Analysis: The new law provides a list of circumstances (set forth above) to determine the potential income of an unemployed or underemployed parent.
 The legislature now requires courts to assess each circumstance in the list if it is available and known.

-While it is helpful to have a list of factors to reference, I expect that family law practitioners will now find more arguments to make regarding imputation of potential income and that courts will be under more pressure to provide a thorough analysis on this topic to avoid ongoing post-trial litigation.
+While it is helpful to have a list of factors to reference, we expect that family law practitioners will now find more arguments to make regarding imputation of potential income and that courts will be under more pressure to provide a thorough analysis on this topic to avoid ongoing post-trial litigation.
 Thus, this additional guidance from the Colorado legislature on the determination of potential income is both a blessing and a potential gateway to more litigation.

 Modified Requirements for Incarcerated Parents